AND101-41/Wellness-Warden/README.md

 ## Summary

-This document provides a summary of our project building process for our app, **Wellness Warden**
+This document provides a summary of our project building process for our app, An app **that helps users track their food intake and nutritional values.**

 ## Milestone Requirements